Meghan McCain: Political positions

 McCain has campaigned for gay rights, and she has commented that the cause of the gay community for equality is "one of the ones closest to my heart."
+She supports same-sex marriage and gay adoption.
+She was in favor of repealing "Don't ask, don't tell" and allowing gays and lesbians to serve openly in the U.S. military, a position her father adopted prior to his 2008 presidential run.
 In this way, she spoke at the Log Cabin Republicans convention in April 2009, describing her cultural and political perspectives with the declaration: "I am concerned about the environment.
 I love to wear black.
 I think government is best when it stays out of people's lives and business as much as possible.
 I love punk rock.
 I believe in a strong national defense.
 I have a tattoo.
 I believe government should always be efficient and accountable.
 I have lots of gay friends.
 And, yes, I am a Republican."
-She supports same-sex marriage and gay adoption.
+After Joe the Plumber said he would not have "queers ... anywhere near my children" in mid-2009, Meghan McCain took aim at him, saying "Joe the Plumber—you can quote me—is a dumbass.
+He should stick to plumbing."
 In June 2009, McCain posed for the NOH8 Campaign, a celebrity photo project that protests California's Proposition 8 constitutional amendment banning same-sex marriage, which her mother Cindy also posed for.
-She was in favor of repealing "Don't ask, don't tell" and allowing gays and lesbians to serve openly in the U.S. military, a position her father adopted prior to his 2008 presidential run.
 She also co-hosted GLAAD's Concert for Love and Acceptance in Nashville in 2015.
 McCain described the Trump administration's ban on transgender service as "an unfair, un-American, and dangerous policy."

+She has stated she is anti-abortion as well as in favor of sex education and birth control.
+She has also, however, expressed an opinion that conservatives demonstrate hypocrisy regarding abortion: "They go on and on about how evil and wrong abortion is, but don't like to talk about how easy it is to not get pregnant."